akullpp/awesome-java/README.md

 *Tools which handle the distribution of Java applications in native formats.*

 * [Bintray](https://bintray.com/) - Version control for your binaries which handles the publishing.
 Can also be used with Maven or Gradle.
-* [IzPack](http://izpack.org/) - Setup authoring tool for cross-plattform deployments.
+* [IzPack](http://izpack.org/) - Setup authoring tool for cross-platform deployments.
 * [Launch4j](http://launch4j.sourceforge.net/) - Wraps JARs in lightweight and native Windows executables.
 * [packr](https://github.com/libgdx/packr#packr) - Packs your JAR, assets and JVM for native distribution on Windows, Linux and Mac OS X.